FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 and delivery of public realm improvements in our urban areas and villages that will animate

-the public space and support place-making activities.--- 5
+the public space and support place-making activities.
+---
+5

 **Housing**